jasondeglint/GLEON-GMA/README.md

 ![](cap.gif)

-This project requires Python 3.7.
-Please refer to the instructions for installing Python 3.7 and setting the path variable: https://www.python.org/downloads/
+This project requires Python 3.
+Please refer to the instructions for installing Python 3 and setting the path variable on your system: https://www.python.org/downloads/

 Also ensure that the pipenv has been installed.
 To install pipenv, run: